solo-io/workshops/gloo-portal/README.md

 EOF
 ```

-Remarks: the `APIProduct` is named "petstore-product".
-It's avaible in 2 versions:
+Reminder: the `APIProduct` is named `petstore-product`.
+It is avaible in 2 different versions:
 - v1 is built upon 2 APIDocs, containing operations for Pets on one side, and Users on the other side
 - v2 is build upon 1 APIDoc, containing all the operations

-As you can see, we have overriden the `Routes`, so that v1 targets our `Upstream` called "default-petstore-v1-8080",
+As you can see, we have configured different routes for the two version, so that `/v1` targets our `Upstream` called `default-petstore-v1-8080`
-and v2 targets our `Upstream` called "default-petstore-v2-8080".
+and `/v2` targets our `Upstream` called `default-petstore-v2-8080`.

-### Deploying the APIs
+## Lab 2: deploying the API

+### Step 2.1

+Let's publish our API on a Gateway!
+In this case, and in order to leverage advanced API Gateway features, we will rely on Gloo Edge (the option option being an Istio Gateway).
-Let's publish our APIs on a gateway, Gloo Edge in this case.
-We need to prepare an `Environment` where we will set the domain(s) and, optionally, some security options, like authentication or rate-limiting rules:
+We need to prepare an `Environment` CR, where we will set the domain(s) and, optionally, some security options like authentication or rate-limiting rules:

 ![Environment](images/env-to-apiproducts.png)